At a Glance

 Where can I study?

 There is a study lounge in each of the residential facilities.
 Study areas are also available in the library.
-The Student Success Center is an on-campus facility that offers free tutoring and study-aid services.
+The Murphy Academic Success Center is an on-campus facility that offers free tutoring and study-aid services.
 Study tables are also available, and are a stipulation placed on many student athletes.
 Study tables provide for a designated time and place for studying with tutoring services available.

 What kind of academic assistance is available?

 Tiffin University students will find the faculty accessible and willing to help.
 All full-time faculty carry at least 10 office hours per week and are available by individual appointment.
 Students are encouraged to discuss questions or concerns with the professor.
-An alternative supplement to classroom study is tutoring provided by upper level students in the Student Success Center.
-Upper-level students that have been recommended by professors in specific subject areas staff the Student Success Center, located in Friedley Hall.
+An alternative supplement to classroom study is tutoring provided by upper level students in the Murphy Academic Success Center.
+Upper-level students that have been recommended by professors in specific subject areas staff the Murphy Academic Success Center.
 Tutoring and review sessions are available by appointment or walk-in, 9:00 a.m. - 9:00 p.m.
 Monday through Thursday, and 9:00 a.m. - Noon on Friday.

 How big are classes?